BeniVF/refactoring-to-kotlin-book/README.md

 Build
 -----

-Run `./build-docker-images` first, to build docker image(s) containing the tools

-Thereafter, run `./build` to build the book with the Makefile.
+Run `./build` to build the book with the Makefile.
 The Asciidoc source is in the `book` directory.
 Generated output is written within the `out/` directory.

 Any arguments to the `./build` command are passed to `make` in the Docker container.
 E.g. `./build html` will build only the HTML output, and `./build pdf` will build only the PDF output.